mbtown01/frosti/docs/dev-notes/webdev.md

 ## Optimizations

-For the rpt-dev container, we're using a bind-mounted volume to house the source code.
+For the frosti-dev container, we're using a bind-mounted volume to house the source code.
 By default, docker wants a consistent filesystem between the host and the container which artificially adds overhead we don't need.
 To improve performance, be sure to [configure volumes as 'delegated'](